Chimstaz/SmartHome/README.md

 **OutConf:**
 - TYPE: {LED}
 - DATA []
-- RequestChannelID
-- ValueChannelID
 - Channels: []                       - list of channels that trigger the Device (logical 'or')
   - ChannelIDs: []                   - list of channels (logical 'and')
     - ID                                - id of the channel
     - negationFlag                      - if the value on the channel should be interpreted as negated
-    - minimalChangeInterval             - minimal time needed for the state change

 For the explanation of list of channelIDs see **Example** section.